Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Experimental Results

-We ran the identification experiments to collect data at 15 equilibria points (\emph{i.e.} $w = 15$), and repeated for six times.
+We ran the identification experiments to collect data at 15 equilibria points (\emph{i.e.} $w = 15$) and repeated for six times.
 Using this data set, the identified parameters were $ c_1= 1.2143, c_2 = -2.9015, \alpha_1 = 8.6114 $ and $\alpha_2 = 0.001$.

-To evaluate the performance of position control, we first consider a desired configuration $\mathbf{q}_\star = [\theta_\star, \ldots, \theta_\star]^\top$ with $\theta_\star = 5$ deg for the proposed control scheme.
-We conducted experiments with various values of the gains $\gamma$ and $K_{\tt d}$, as shown in Figs. \ref{fig:ctrl_agl1_Kd}-\ref{fig:ctrl_agl1_gamma}, respectively.
+To evaluate the performance of position control, we first considered a desired configuration $\mathbf{q}_\star = [\theta_\star, \ldots, \theta_\star]^\top$ with $\theta_\star = 5$ deg for the proposed control scheme.
+We conducted experiments for the cases without external forces under various values of the gains $\gamma$ and $K_{\tt d}$, as shown in Figs. \ref{fig:ctrl_agl1_Kd}-\ref{fig:ctrl_agl1_gamma}, respectively.
 The second row of these figures depicts the configuration variable at the steady-state stage during $[2,8]$ s.
 It is worth noting that the control inputs $u_i$ ($i=1,2$) are mapped to the cable length $L_i$, as explained in Section \ref{sec:61}.
-In all these scenarios, the transient stage lasted for less than 1.5 seconds, and the configuration variable quickly converged to small neigborhoods of the desired angle, demonstrating the high accuracy of the proposed control approach.
-There were no apparent overshootings in configuration variables.
+In all these scenarios, the transient stages lasted for less than 1.5 seconds, and the configuration variable quickly converged to small neighborhoods of the desired angle, demonstrating the high accuracy of the proposed control approach.
+There were no apparent overshooting in configuration variables.
 Our results indicate that selecting either a sufficiently small or large $K_{\tt d}$ can negatively affect the control performance during the transient stage.
 On the other hand, setting a large $\gamma>0$ may lead to chattering due to measurement noise at the steady-state stage, which is well understood as the deleterious effect of high-gain design in the control literature \cite{ORTetal01}.

-We conducted additional experiments to test the proposed control approach in different scenarios, including the desired configurations of $\theta_\star = 10$ deg and $15$ deg, which are shown in Fig. \ref{fig:ctrl_10_11_deg}.
+We conducted additional experiments to test the proposed approach in different scenarios, including the desired configurations of $\theta_\star = 10$ and $15$ deg, shown in Fig. \ref{fig:ctrl_10_11_deg}.
 These results demonstrate that the algorithm is capable of achieving high accuracy and performance for position control.
 To quantify the steady performance, we study the configuration trajectories during $\cali_{\tt s}:=[4,8]$ s, since for all these scenarios the system states arrive at the steady-state stage.
 For these two desired equilibria, the proposed design achieved high accuracy, verifying the property {\bf P1} in Proposition \ref{prop:control}.